clementlefevre/clementlefevre.github.io/_posts/2017-05-10-french-elections.md

 - service sector is sparse,
 - and, weirdly, altitude is low.

-This last element deserve a digression : [Siegfried](https://fr.wikipedia.org/wiki/Tableau_politique_de_la_France_de_l%27Ouest_sous_la_Troisi%C3%A8me_R%C3%A9publique), a french sociologist, son of a Minister, after having lost a campaign, decided to investigate the possible relationship between geology and political color.
+This last element deserves a short digression : [André Siegfried](https://fr.wikipedia.org/wiki/Tableau_politique_de_la_France_de_l%27Ouest_sous_la_Troisi%C3%A8me_R%C3%A9publique), a french sociologist and geograph, son of a Minister, after having lost a campaign, decided to investigate the possible relationship between geology and political orientation.
+He came to the following conclusion :  "granite votes right, limestone votes left".

 <p style="text-align: center;">*</p>

 In the **North**, Le Pen scores high where :